Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/01-aie_lenet_tutorial/README.md

 ```
 make kernels TARGET=hw
-make xclbin TARGET=hw
+make xsa TARGET=hw
 make package TARGET=hw
 ```
-These command create a `build/hw` folder with the kernels, `xclbin`, and `package` for a hardware run.
+These command create a `build/hw` folder with the kernels, `xsa`, and `package` for a hardware run.

 Now follow **Steps 1-9** to run the `lenet_xrt.elf` excutable on your VCK190 board: